 5) What might happen next, and who decides?

-• WHO/UNAIDS should move without delay to issue a statement clarifying the implications of the results for gay men and other men who have sex with men.
+At AVAC, we believe that there are roles for many stakeholders:- WHO/UNAIDS should move without delay to issue a statement clarifying the implications of the results for gay men and other men who have sex with men.
 They should also use this opportunity to stress that gays and lesbians are part of communities in each country around the world and therefore these results are relevant in all settings.
 In addition, this statement should address the broader timeline for results from other PrEP trials, providing a normative agency perspective on how countries with predominantly heterosexual epidemics might plan for and assess PrEP using TDF/FTC or other medications as a potential strategy.

-• National authorities, especially those in the countries where iPrEx took place, need to urgently review the data and issue guidance on what is now known and not.
+- National authorities, especially those in the countries where iPrEx took place, need to urgently review the data and issue guidance on what is now known and not.

-• Gilead (the manufacturer of TDF/FTC under the brand name Truvada) should provide updates on its conversations with the US Food and Drug Administration (FDA) and other regulatory bodies about the possibility of seeking a supplemental prevention indication for TDF/FTC.
+- Gilead (the manufacturer of TDF/FTC under the brand name Truvada) should provide updates on its conversations with the US Food and Drug Administration (FDA) and other regulatory bodies about the possibility of seeking a supplemental prevention indication for TDF/FTC.

-• Civil society groups including (and especially) communities of gay and bisexual men and transgender women, AIDS treatment and prevention advocates and many others must work to understand what the iPrEx data do and do not show about daily use of TDF/FTC as PrEP.
+- Civil society groups including (and especially) communities of gay and bisexual men and transgender women, AIDS treatment and prevention advocates and many others must work to understand what the iPrEx data do and do not show about daily use of TDF/FTC as PrEP.
 We must work together to help communities understand these findings and discuss, develop and disseminate advocacy agendas for the way forward.

 6) Aren't there concerns that people who take PrEP may develop drug resistance if they become HIV-infected?
 Did the iPrEx trial data provide any insight into how resistance to TDF/FTC may or may not develop in people who take PrEP?